Lee Hishammuddin Allen and Gledhill

 The PDPA provides for the following data protection principles that a data user (equivalent to data controller under the EU General Data Protection Regulation) must comply with:

-• General Principle: A data user must not process personal data about a data subject unless the data subject consents to the personal data processing, or explicitly consents to the processing of sensitive personal data (Section 6, PDPA).
+• General Principle: A data controller must not process personal data about a data subject unless the data subject consents to the personal data processing, or explicitly consents to the processing of sensitive personal data (Section 6, PDPA).

-• Notice and Choice Principle: A data user must by written notice provide information to the data subject regarding the personal data processing activities of the data user and set out choices for the data subject regarding limiting the personal data processing (Section 7, PDPA).
+• Notice and Choice Principle: A data user must by written notice provide information to the data subject regarding the personal data processing activities of the data controller and set out choices for the data subject regarding limiting the personal data processing (Section 7, PDPA).

-• Disclosure Principle: A data user must not disclose personal data without the data subject's consent except where the disclosure is: (a) for a purpose disclosed to the data subject at the time of collection, or for a purpose directly related to that purpose; or (b) to a third party who belongs to a class listed on the written notice issued to the data subject under the Notice and Choice Principle (Section 8, PDPA).
+• Disclosure Principle: A data controller must not disclose personal data without the data subject's consent except where the disclosure is: (a) for a purpose disclosed to the data subject at the time of collection, or for a purpose directly related to that purpose; or (b) to a third party who belongs to a class listed on the written notice issued to the data subject under the Notice and Choice Principle (Section 8, PDPA).

 • Retention Principle: Personal data processed for any purpose shall not be kept longer than is necessary for the fulfilment of that purpose (Section 10, PDPA).

-• Access Principle: A data subject shall be given access to their personal data held by a data user and be able to correct that personal data where the personal data is inaccurate, incomplete, misleading or not up to date (Section 12, PDPA).
+• Access Principle: A data subject shall be given access to their personal data held by a data controller and be able to correct that personal data where the personal data is inaccurate, incomplete, misleading or not up to date (Section 12, PDPA).

 What is the supervisory authority / regulator in charge of data protection?